KasparEtter/ef1p/pages/email/email.md

 However, this provision was dropped by [later revisions](https://tools.ietf.org/html/rfc5322#appendix-B).
 During my research for this article,
 I've inspected a ton of messages in their [raw format](#raw-message).
-The funniest header I've come across is the following one from [Booking.com](https://www.booking.com/):
+The funniest header field I've come across is the following one from [Booking.com](https://www.booking.com/):

 <figure markdown="block">